Cobenian/pho/README.md

 # pho

-An S3 File syncer with CloudFront invalidation
+An S3 File syncer and CloudFront invalidater

 ## Installation